hariharen9/spendwise/README.md

 # SpendWise - Expense Tracker done right!
 Welcome to SpendWise, a sleek expense tracker built with React.js and Firebase.
-This app allows you to track your expenses, visualize your spending patterns, and stay on top of your finances.
+This app allows you to track your expenses, visualize your spending patterns, and stay on top of your finances across multiple accounts.

 <p align="center">
   <img src="./Assets/icon-money.svg" width="300" alt="SpendWise Logo">